Tofu Ricotta

 Here is everything you’ll need:

-• Tofu – soft, firm or extra-firm all work well.
-Some tofus are a little chalky tasting, so you’ll need to find the perfect brand for you.
+- Tofu – Soft, firm, or extra-firm tofu all work well.
+Some tofus are a little chalky tasting, so you’ll need to find the perfect brand.

-• Nutritional yeast – feel free to omit if you don’t care for it.
+- Nutritional yeast – Feel free to omit it if you don’t care for it.

-• Mellow white miso – I love miso in this tofu ricotta as it adds umami, but you can opt to leave it out if needed.
+- Mellow white miso – I love adding miso, as it adds umami, but you can opt to leave it out.
 Miso can be found in most grocery stores in the refrigerated plant-based section.

-• Lemon – sub with a little apple cider vinegar.
+- Lemon – You can sub with a little apple cider vinegar.

 Can I Add Herbs?

-Yes, you make an herbed tofu ricotta by simply adding a few tablespoons of chopped basil, parsley or chives.
+Yes, you make a herbed tofu ricotta by simply adding a few tablespoons of chopped basil, parsley, or chives.
 Adjust the amount to make it as herby as you like!

 How To Make Tofu Ricotta

-• To make tofu ricotta, add crumbled tofu, miso, nutritional yeast, garlic powder, onion powder, salt, pepper and lemon to the bowl of food processor or blender and blend until creamy, stopping to scrape down the sides as needed.
+- Simply add crumbled tofu, miso, nutritional yeast, garlic powder, onion powder, salt, pepper, and lemon to the bowl of a food processor or blender and blend until creamy, stopping to scrape down the sides as needed.

 How To Make Tofu Ricotta with Spinach